Fish and Wildlife Service, Interior.

 For further information regarding background biological information, factors affecting the species, and conservation measures available to scimitar-horned oryx, addax, and dama gazelle, please refer to the proposed rule published in the Federal Register on November 5, 1991 (56 FR 56491), and the notice to reopen the comment period published on July 24, 2003 (68 FR 43706).

-We will accept written comments and information during this reopened comment period from the public, other concerned governmental agencies, the scientific community, industry, or any other interested party.
+We will accept written comments and information during this reopened comment period from the public, other concerned governmental agencies, the Start Printed Page 66396scientific community, industry, or any other interested party.
 Comments particularly are sought concerning;

 (1) Biological, commercial trade, or other relevant data concerning any threat (or lack thereof) to the scimitar-horned oryx, addax, and dama gazelle;

 (2) Additional information concerning the range, distribution, and population size of the scimitar-horned oryx, addax, and dama gazelle;

 (3) Current planned activities in the species' range and their possible impacts on the scimitar-horned oryx, addax, and dama gazelle;

 (4) Information on the validity of G. d. lozanoi as a subspecies;

 (5) Alternatives to the treatment of captive and non-native free-ranging populations of scimitar-horned oryx, addax, and dama gazelle; and